Bug report #18220

 and, just in case, from the current profile folder (you'll find it in menu Settings -> User profiles -> Open Active Profile Folder)

-#4 Updated by Borys Jurgiel about 1 year ago
+#4 Updated by Borys Jurgiel over 2 years ago

 Thanks.
 Anyway, I suspect it's a kind of conflict in your OSGeo4W.
 Today we notice numerous problems after upgrade in OSGeo4W, while I didn't hear about such problems with the standalone installer (what is basically a fresh installation of packages taken from OsGeo4W)